shreyasidey83/Credit-card-Fraud-Detection/README.md

 ## 📊 Dataset

-Due to GitHub's file size limit, the dataset is not stored here.
+The dataset is not stored here due to GitHub's file size restriction.

 🔗 **Download the dataset from Kaggle**:
 👉 [Credit Card Fraud Detection Dataset – Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud)

-> *Make sure to place `creditcard.csv` in the project directory after downloading it.*
+> * After downloading `creditcard.csv`, make sure to put it in the project directory.

 ---

-## 🚀 Features
+## Features

 - Exploratory Data Analysis (EDA)
 - Data preprocessing and feature selection